Thunderbirds 2086

-Thunderbirds 2086 is the English dubbed version of the Japanese anime series Scientific Rescue Team Technoboyger (科学救助隊テクノボイジャー, Kagaku Kyūjo Tai Tekunoboijā), loosely inspired by the original Gerry Anderson Supermarionation series Thunderbirds.
+Thunderbirds 2086 is the English-dubbed version of the Japanese anime series Scientific Rescue Team Technoboyger (科学救助隊テクノボイジャー), loosely inspired by the original Gerry Anderson Supermarionation series Thunderbirds.
 The English dub was produced by ITC Entertainment, the original production company for Thunderbirds, although Gerry Anderson and Sylvia Anderson were not involved.

 The series includes music and sound effects from Thunderbirds and Anderson's other series: Stingray, Captain Scarlet and the Mysterons, Joe 90, UFO, and Space: 1999.
 A total of 24 episodes were produced, but only 18 were broadcast on Fuji TV in 1982.

-Background
+Premise

-The series takes place in 2086 and chronicles the adventures of a rescue team called the "Thunderbirds" ("TechnoBoyager" in the Japanese version, a portmanteau of "technology" and "voyager" with the last part coming out as "boyager" due to V's and B's being switched around in the Japanese language), who work for the International Rescue Organization (IRO).
+The series takes place in 2086 and chronicles the adventures of a rescue team called the "Thunderbirds" ("TechnoBoyager" in the Japanese version, a mistranslated portmanteau of "technology" and "voyager"), who work for the International Rescue Organization (IRO).
 In the Japanese version, the two entities are the same.

 Unlike the original Thunderbirds, in which the International Rescue organization was small-scale and family-run, Thunderbirds 2086 depicts it as a vast organization with numerous branches controlled by the Federation, the series' equivalent of the United Nations.
-Although the English version is called Thunderbirds 2086, the Tracy family, who ran International Rescue in the original series, is not mentioned.
+Although, the English version is called Thunderbirds 2086, the Tracy family, who ran International Rescue in the original series, are not mentioned.
 In the English version, "Thunderbirds" refers to the team, while in the original series, it merely refers to their vehicles.
 The animated series otherwise has notable similarities to the original, with most episodes revolving around a natural or man-made disaster that the Thunderbirds team must investigate and help resolve.